 ONN activates a provincial network to develop and analyze policy, and work on strategic issues through working groups, sector engagement and government relations.
-We operate as a network (our network guide explains the way we work) and are pleased to see a growing number of regional networks.
+We operate as a network (our network guide explains the way we work) and we actively support the development of regional nonprofit networks.

 Volunteer leaders developing strategies to strengthen the sector and its sustainability

 Communication channels to notify and share information, a sector-wide annual conference, regional meetings for local mobilization, webinars and other resources

 Engaging with multiple provincial ministries to bring sector voices to policy development and decision-making spaces

 What we do